Performance measures

 Answer = 8 years

-With an expected rate of return of 9%, we can utilize the Rule of 72 calculation:
+With an expected rate of return of 9%, use the Rule of 72:

-The Rule of 72 can also be used to determine the annualized rate of return needed to double an investment within a specified period of time.
-The formula changes slightly to determine this:
+The Rule of 72 can also estimate the annual return needed to double within a given time period:

 A customer of yours has $50,000 to invest in their daughter’s college experience.
 Their goal is to grow the funds to $100,000 before the child turns 18.
 Assuming the daughter is currently age 12, what annualized rate of return must they attain to reach their goal?